 - In Cordoba visit the Baños Arabes de Santa Maria are from the 10th Century in C/Velázquez Bosco and from the same period there is also the Baños Arabes Medina Califal are at C/Luis del Corregidor Luis de la Cerda, 51 they are closed on Monday, but it´s free to go in on Wednesday´s other days it´s 2 euros entrance fee .
 These were discovered by accident in 1903.

-- Find the new version on C/Almanzor, 18, the Baños Arabes de Cordoba which are built on the site of 15th century Roman baths
+- Find the new version on C/Almanzor, 18.
+The Baños Arabes de Cordoba which are built on the site of 15th century Roman baths.
+Book your experience here

-- In Almeria the Plaza Vieja used to be the Bazaar but there is no trace left of it´s previous history during Al Andalus.
-In 19th century the current square was built at this site, towards the area of the port you can see many Arab immigrants in this neighbourhood, but there are no bazaar style streets in Almeria currently.
+- In Almeria the Plaza Vieja used to be the Bazaar but there is no trace left.
+In 19th century the current square was built on this key site.
+However towards port of Almeria you will see Arab immigrants in the neighbourhood.
+Despite the legacy of Al Andalus there are no bazaar style streets in Almeria left.

 - Go to the Plaza Maimonides, Cordoba, very close by you can find the Zoco Municipal, here you can browse the different stalls and find craftwork or a nice gift to take home.
 Also each January in Cordoba there is a medieval market held, in the Plaza del Potro they hold an Arab style bazaar with food and gifts for sale on the stalls.
 Southern Spain certainly has clear influences from its past

-- In Almeria the Church of San Juan was built on the site of the main mosque and inside you can still see the Mihrab forming part of this church, of course the best example of Moorish archictecture is the Alcazaba on the hill overlooking the city.
-In the Gardens in front of the Auditorio Maestro Padilla. you can see the Faluca Almariya, a replica of a Moorish-Hispanic boat from the 10th century.
+- In Almeria the Church of San Juan was built on the site of the main mosque and inside you can still see the Mihrab forming part of this church, of course the best example of Moorish architecture is the Alcazaba on the hill overlooking the city.
+The Gardens outside Auditorio Maestro Padilla are home to Faluca Almariya, a replica of a Moorish-Hispanic boat from the 10th century.

 - In Cordoba I cannot overlook the wonderful Medina Azahara outside the city, you can go buy car or on a trip organised by the Local tourist office. it´s well worth it as it has great examples of Moorish architecture and amazingly conserved.
 I have to mention the Grand Mezquita with its coloured arches inside and the details on the outside walls too.
-If you don´t see anything in Cordoba you must see this Mosque, one of the most important constructions of Al Andalus
+If you don´t see anything in Cordoba you must see this Mosque.
+It is one of the most important constructions of Al Andalus.